ZebMcKayhan/WireguardManager/README.md

 ```sh
 E:Option ==> peer wg12 rule add wan src=any dst=10.50.1.1/24 comment ToWg21UseMain
 ```
-Ofcourse these rules will not provide any access to other subnets since we have not allowed anything in the firewall more than Guest 4 to wg12, but it will allow the packages to be routed but might still be BLOCKED by firewall.
+Ofcourse these rules will not provide any access to other subnets since we have not allowed anything in the firewall more than Guest 4 to wg12, but it will allow the packets to be routed but might still be BLOCKED by firewall.
 Add more rules if you have more subnets.

 checking the rules in wg12: